One of the most common aquariums for people to buy is a 10 gallon fish tank.

 Using a small aquarium vacuum and start siphoning out some of the water into a bucket.
 Once you have emptied 30% (3 gallons) of the tank you can stop the water flow and empty the bucket.

 Fill your bucket with 3 gallons of tap water, making sure to treat it with water conditioner, and slowly pour it into the tank.

-Any equipment you use for the water change (e.g. the bucket) need to be reserved for fish keeping.
-This prevents chemicals or pollutants being added to the aquarium with the new water.
+Any equipment you use for the water change (e.g. the bucket) needs to be reserved for fish keeping.
+This prevents chemicals or pollutants from being added to the aquarium with the new water.

 If you are a beginner who is picking this size because it seems easier, then you may want to consider looking for a larger tank.
 Bigger tanks are more stable and can survive beginner mistakes more easily.